S4DIB/IBEX35-Factor-Model-Analysis/README.md

 4. **Colonial is the most market-sensitive** stock, suitable for aggressive strategies
 5. **Enagás and Logista are defensive plays** with minimal exposure to size/value factors

-The methodology follows standard academic practice and the results align with economic intuition about the characteristics of each sector.
+The methodology adheres to standard academic practice, and the results align with economic intuition regarding the characteristics of each sector.

 ---